isorna/dropcommander/docs/en/dzc/rules/behemoths.md

 ## Drop-Harness

 _Drop-harnesses vary in design, but they all operate in a similar manner.
 Effectively, they are high-thrust, short burn decent arrestors, which slow a Behemoth’s free-fall to allow for a safe landing.
 In this manner, they may be deployed from low-orbit by Strike Carriers.
 Drop-harnesses detach on landing and are either discarded or return to their point of origin under their own power.
-They cannot, however, lift a Behemoth back up from the surface._
+They cannot, however, lift a Behemoth back up from the surface_.

 _This method of deployment is risky, especially in dense, urban areas populated by enemies.
 Infantry units deployed alongside a Behemoth often take to battle with portable scanners able to fully 3D map a limited area.
 Once these scans are made, damage upon landing is mitigated.
-Without them, it’s not unknown for a Behemoth to sustain critical damage during descent, making for little more than an extremely costly bombardment._
+Without them, it’s not unknown for a Behemoth to sustain critical damage during descent, making for little more than an extremely costly bombardment_.

 When a Behemoth enters play via Drop- harness, it must be called down with a special Signal action.
 This can only be done when a Behemoth is In Readiness.